MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ## Use drillthroughs as dashboard parameters

-With drillthrough, you can select a value in a visual use it to filter visuals in a target page in the same dashboard.
-When the target page opens, the value is preselected in its parameters and filters its visuals, such as line or scatter charts, to only show related data.
+With drillthrough, you can select a value in a visual and use it to filter the visuals in a target page in the same dashboard.
+When the target page opens, the value is preselected in the relevant filters.
+The visuals on the page, such as line or scatter charts, are filtered to only show related data.

 ### Define a drillthrough